10 Best Telescoping Ladders of 2023 – Top Picks & Reviews

 The Lifewit can also be made to be very compact.
 The ladder collapses to only 4 feet, making it very easy to store and transport.
 Of course, like every tool, it’s not perfect.
 One thing that we noticed about this ladder is that it’s pretty uncomfortable to use.
 The rungs aren’t padded or angled, which will be hard on the feet.

 We also noticed that the design interface is confusing.
 It’s a little bit challenging to distinguish between the collapse and extension controls, which can make it easy to injure your hands.
 However, it’s a very budget-friendly option for buyers who don’t want to compromise on quality.

 4. Ohuhu 12.5ft Extension Ladder

-The problem?
-There are some kinks that need working out.
-The tool is heavy and somewhat challenging to transport, it’s not as sturdy as we’d like to see when it’s fully extended, and several of the top and bottom rungs aren’t very stable, which is an obvious safety concern.
+Unfortunately, the Ohuhu is heavy and somewhat challenging to transport.
+It’s not as sturdy as we’d like to see when it’s fully extended, and several of the top and bottom rungs aren’t very stable, which is an obvious safety concern.

-Ultimately, the Ohuhu does get some key things right.
-Because of its flaws, however, most buyers will probably be better off with other tools on this list.
+Ultimately, the Ohuhu does get some things right, but most buyers will probably be better off with other tools on this list.

 5. Jason Telescoping-Ladder